-Water from the taps is perfectly drinkable on this holiday - please use this to fill your personal bottles for your daily activities.
-We do not encourage the purchase of single-use plastic bottles.
+Water is drinkable from the taps on this holiday.
+Please fill your personal bottles for your day in the morning.
+We do not encourage the purchasing of single use plastic bottles.

 In France hotel breakfasts are usually continental buffet style.
 Lunches will be fresh and tasty picnics provided by the guide, either at the support vehicle at a designated location and time each day, or provided as a packed lunch (individual salad - carbohydrate and vegetable based, cold meats, cheese and fruit) carried in a small backpack or handlebar bag.
 A third option for those allergic to even a small backpack is to cycle with 'racing food' only (gels and energy bars) leaving you free to stop and eat when and where you choose (restaurant, bakery, grocery store...).
 Dinner will be taken at our accommodation.
 The hotels we frequent are used to feeding hungry cyclists and generally provide a 3 to 4-course evening meal with tasty and large portions of quality local cuisine.
 We pay very careful attention to the quality and the variety of your meals.
 Fresh and local products will be served wherever possible.